-- A. The parent/guardian needs to notify the office of the withdrawal or transfer of a student. - B. Obtain appropriate forms completed by all teachers, return all school books and property, and make sure that all financial obligations are paid. - C. Return completed forms to the guidance office for final clearance.
+- A. The parent/guardian needs to notify the office of the withdrawal or transfer of a student. - B. Obtain appropriate forms completed by all teachers, return Chromebook and parts, all school books and property, and make sure that all financial obligations are paid. - C. Return completed forms to the guidance office for final clearance.